Creating a Career Development Plan: Tips and Strategies

 - Specific tasks for self-development

-- Courses of training or other programs to take part in
+- Courses of training or other programs to complete

-- Publishing and books that are relevant to your field that offer greater knowledge
+- Books and publications relevant to your industry and provide greater knowledge

 Implement Your Plan

-Benefits of Creating a Career Development Plan |
+| Benefits of Creating a Career Development Plan |

-Sets clear professional goals |
+| Sets clear professional goals |

-Identifies skills gaps that need addressing |
+| Identifies skills gaps that need addressing |

-Offers a structure for self-improvement |
+| Offers a structure for self-improvement |

-Helps gain recognition from senior management |
+| Helps gain recognition from senior management |

-Increases opportunities for career progression. |
+| Increases opportunities for career progression. |

 What is a good career development plan?

-What is the reason to develop a career development plan?
+Why is it important to make a career progression plan?

-How can I start in creating a career development plan?
+How do I begin with creating a career development plan?

-Who could benefit from having a a career development plan?
+Who would benefit from having the career development plan?

-What can I do to modify my career development plan as I go along?
+Can I adjust my career development plan as I go along?

 Conclusion